 Industrial innovation has fundamentally changed over the last ten years.
 The science, technology or corporate-driven innovation paradigm has been challenged by a new open, human and eco-system-based collaborative innovation paradigm since the 1990’s.
 The Industrial Innovation in Transition (IIT) project aims to create a holistic understanding of the current best practices in the most innovative companies for an updated best practice documentation in the changed industrial innovation environment.

 IIT project will gather data from 800 companies ranging from innovation leaders to moderate innovators in multiple industries across the member states to provide an evidence base for reviewing how well the current innovation policies support the adoption of new innovation processes.
 The project will produce a number of recommendations on how the innovation systems and policies in Europe should be developed to bridge the gap between Europe and its main competitors.

-A proposal developed by IIT project members for a session on innovation ecosystems at the annual Eu-SPRI forum 2017 has been accepted.
-The proposal was led by Kornelia Konrad and Katrin Hahn in the University of Twente team, and Lisa Dale-Clough and Chiara Marzocchi in the University of Manchester team.
-The session is titled […] Read more ›
+A paper proposal developed by IIT project members for a session on Open Innovation at the XXVIII ISPIM Innovation Conference has been accepted.
+The proposal was led by Angelika Sauer in the Joanneum Research team, Katrin Hahn in the University of Twente team, and Lisa Dale-Clough in the University of Manchester team.
+The paper is […] Read more ›

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 64935